MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-fundamentals.md

 ---
-# FIXME: update metadata
+title: "Getting started with Bot Framework Composer"
-title: "Use Bot Framework Composer with chatbots"
+description: "Import your Power Virtual Agents bot into a Composer project to extend your bot's capabilities."
-description: "Use Bot Framework Composer to add Adaptive Cards, multi-select options, and more to your Power Virtual Agents chatbot."
+keywords: "composer"
-keywords: "composer, adaptive card" ms.date: 06/28/2022
+ms.date: 06/28/2022

 ms.topic: article